cp-sumi-k/public-transit-api/README.md

 python main.py
 ```

+### API Documentation

+- After running application, you can find API doc at `http://localhost:8000/redoc`.

 ## Project Structure

-- main.py : Entrypoint of the application contains setupo of FastAPI
+- `main.py` : Entrypoint of the application contains setup of FastAPI

+- `routes.py`: Have all API routes

-- requirements.txt : Index all the require depenciens for the project
+- `requirements.txt` : Index all the require depenciens for the project

-- .env.example : Have required env variables
+- `.env.example` : Have required env variables

+- `gtfs`: Contains MTA's static data and loader for loading all data in the application

+- `service`: Controller layer of app, provides logic of getting data

+- `model`: Model layer of app, contains all required models

+- `utils.py`: Have all utility functions required in app